zenmonkeykstop/qubes-doc.rtd/user/security-in-qubes/u2f-proxy.rst

 browser or even the OS itself — it would still not be able to access the U2F keys on your token for any other websites or services, like your email and bank accounts.
 This is another significant security advantage over monolithic systems.
-(For details and instructions, see the `Advanced usage <#advanced-usage-per-qube-key-access>`__ section below.)
+(For details and instructions, see the :ref:`Advanced usage <user/security-in-qubes/u2f-proxy:advanced usage: per-qube key access>` section below.)

-For even more protection, you can combine this with the `Qubes firewall </doc/firewall/>`__ to ensure, for example, that the browser in your ``banking`` qube accesses only one website (your bank’s website).
+For even more protection, you can combine this with the :doc:`Qubes firewall </user/security-in-qubes/firewall>` to ensure, for example, that the browser in your ``banking`` qube accesses only one website (your bank’s website).
 By configuring the Qubes firewall to prevent your ``banking`` qube from accessing any other websites, you reduce the risk of another website